 1. Don't pay vendor bills until they are due.
 If it says due on receipt, take at least 15 or up to 30 days.

 3. Negotiate longer terms with your vendors.
 Don't be afraid to ask for 60 days to pay.

 There are many other actions that will help you convert that sale into cash, faster.
-Think carefully about how your cash travels through the business.
-Your checkbook, the banker and your employees will think the better of you for it.
+Think about how your cash flows.
+Efficiency is the keyword.